Tools

 Enameled Cast Iron Frying Pans

-Enameled cast iron frying pans boast the same durable construction and heat retention as unfinished cast iron, but with a smooth, elegant enamel coating for easier cleanup.
-These pans are made the exact same way as an enameled cast iron Dutch oven: Molten iron-carbon alloy is poured into a proprietary frying pan mold and then left to cool, before being coated with an enamel made from powdered glass.
+Enameled cast iron frying pans boast the same durable construction and heat retention as rustic unfinished cast iron skillets, but feature a smooth, elegant enamel coating for easier cleanup.
+These pans are made the exact same way as our enameled cast iron Dutch Oven: a molten iron-carbon alloy is poured into our proprietary frying pan mold and left to cool, before being coated with an enamel made from powdered glass.

 Aside from being available in a range of different colors, the main advantage of enameled cast iron over unfinished cast iron is that it’s much less likely to rust, and is also relatively easy to clean and maintain.
 And while these pans are more of an investment than mass-market unfinished cast iron cookware, they offer invaluable convenience and elegance that’ll last for several lifetimes.